-All offices for Global & Community Education along with the dean's office are located in the International & Cross-Cultural Center of Cooley Hall on Main Campus.
-Information and resources related to the three offices can be found on the University Blackboard site under the SU Community Tab by searching for the related organization for each.
+All offices in the Center for International Programs along with the director's office are located in the International & Cross-cultural Center of Cooley Hall on Main Campus.
+Information and resources related to the three offices can be found on the university Blackboard site under the SU Community Tab by searching for the related organization for each.